ISISComputingGroup/lewis-ess/README.rst

 ``Interface`` are created as part of a ``Simulation`` that provides a "heart beat" and other environmental aspects.

-What Can You Do With Plankton?
+What Can You Do With Lewis?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Create new ``Device``\ s to closely imitate the internal behaviour